Top U.S. court won't hear Argentina bond dispute appeal

 | WASHINGTON/BUENOS AIRES

-WASHINGTON/BUENOS AIRES The U.S. Supreme Court on Monday declined to hear a preliminary appeal filed by Argentina over its battle with hedge funds that refused to take part in two debt restructurings stemming from the country's catastrophic 2002 default.
+WASHINGTON/BUENOS AIRES The U.S. Supreme Court on Monday declined to hear a preliminary appeal filed by Argentina over its battle with hedge funds that refused to take part in two debt restructurings that sprang from the country's catastrophic 2002 default.

 While not good news for President Cristina Fernandez, the court's decision did not alter a lower U.S. court's stay on a ruling ordering Argentina to pay the funds 100 cents on the dollar for the defaulted paper they hold.